 If your child is older, and especially if she’s already reading, you may believe she is beyond picture books, but that’s not true!
 You’ll be pleasantly surprised to learn that many picture books are actually geared toward older children.

 Begin your search here:

 January 3rd, 2009 — Resources & Links, Writing Games & Activities

-Looking for a painless way to provide your family some with fun language-building activities?
+LOOKING FOR a painless way to provide your family with some fun language-building activities?
 In just a few minutes, you can be sitting around the kitchen table enjoying a variety of printable word games that challenge you and your kids to use vocabulary in different ways.

 - Word twists and find-a-word puzzles help young readers develop speed and skill by quickly spotting letters and letter clusters.

 - Available at all proficiency levels, crossword puzzles offer clues and definitions to help students identify words.